Klyra-project/Klyra/README.md

 ![star](https://i.imgur.com/kLWmThm.gif)

-## (NEW) Klyra Console
+## Klyra Console

-Your projects can now be viewed on the brand new [Klyra Console](https://console.klyra.rs/)!
+In addition to the CLI, you can also view your projects on the [Klyra Console](https://console.klyra.rs/)!
-The CLI is still used for most tasks.

 ![console-preview](https://i.imgur.com/1qdWipP.gif)
 *The GIF above visualizes the ease of adding resources to your project(s), along with how they are displayed in the console.*